Tabintel/rhino-ui/README.md

 ### How to Contribute
 Contributions to RhinoUI are welcome!✅

-Rhino UI uses pnpm—a performant npm package manager and is integrated into its `pnpm workspace`.
+RhinoUI uses pnpm—a performant npm package manager and is integrated into its `pnpm workspace`.
 This optimizes package installation and dependency management.
 To install `pnpm`, follow this [guide](https://pnpm.io/installation).

 Whether you're fixing a bug, or adding a new feature, please see our [Contributing Guidelines](https://github.com/rhinolabs/rhino-ui/blob/6b5f99bbf4a61c9f1b748722501890a60af1f604/CODE_OF_CONDUCT.md) for details on how to contribute to RhinoUI and participate in our community.